marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

     1. Refresh your data so the card disappears.
 - Delete list.
 This one should work similarly to the previous one.
 - Move card between lists
-    1. To move a card between lists you have to make two requests.
+    1. A move is two operations: a remove followed by an add.
     One to remove the card from the actual list, and one to add it to the newly specified list.
 - Move a card inside the list